FlorianS4/Project-2-Memory-Game-JS/README.md

 - The How to play button can be clicked and a pop-up will appear with the rules
 - After the user read the rules, they can go back to the main menu and start the game.
 - All elements respond to the screen size.
-- There are alerts for the user, an error alert if they forget to enter a name, or an success alert if they enter an username.

 ![Alert no Username](/assets/docs/readme-images/alert-for-no-username.png) ![Alert when Username](/assets/docs/readme-images/alert-if-username-was-entered.png)
+- There are alerts for the user: an error alert if they forget to enter a name, or an success alert if they enter an username.

 ### Game Pop-up
 ![Memory Game](/assets/docs/readme-images/memory-game.png)